csidsocialmedia/csidsocialmedia.github.io/_posts/2014-03-20-The-study-group-of-programing-collective-intelligence.markdown

 We are setting up a study group called "Programing Collective Intelligence".
 A major target of this group is to understand the algorithms behind the Web applications we are using everyday, such as recommendation systems on Amazon and anti-spam algorithms in Gmail.
 The best way to understand is to replicate.
 So we will do some Python programing.

 We will use [this book](http://shop.oreilly.com/product/9780596529321.do) as a reference and publish some of our practices here.
-We meet every friday afternoon from 2:00 pm to 5:00 pm.
+We meet every friday afternoon from 2:00 pm to 5:00 pm at [Ostom Lab](https://csid.asu.edu/ostrom-lab/elinor-ostrom-multi-method-lab).
 The topics that we will go though are listed as follows:

 	+ 1. Recommending items (Mar.
 28)
 	+ 2. Discovering groups (Apr.
 04)
 	+ 3. Searching pages (Apr.
 11)
 	+ 4. Optimizing preferences (Apr.
 18)
 	+ 5. Filtering documents (Apr.
 25)
+	+ 6. ------------------- (May 02)
-	+ 6. Modeling decisions (May 02)
+	+ 7. Modeling decisions (May 09)
-	+ 7. Predicting price (May 09)
+	+ 8. Predicting price (May 16)
-	+ 8. Evolving intelligence (May 16)
+	+ 9. Evolving intelligence (May 24)

 The current members of this group include